SLL Young Lighter

-With fresh entry criteria for 2019, the competition is open to ANYONE with an interest in light and lighting.
-Entrants must be under the age of 30 by 10 May 2019, which is also the closing date for entries.
-The winner is named SLL Young Lighter 2019 and will receive a cash prize of £1000.
+Each year, the competition is open to ANYONE with an interest in light and lighting.
+The winner will receive the title, SLL Young Lighter 2021 and a cash prize of £1000.

 Entries can be based on ANY light related topic!

 - These could include images, illustrations, graphics, animations, text, voice etc.

 - If your Stage One entry is shortlisted we will ask you to elaborate with a 3-5 minute piece to camera and to expand on your initial ideas.
 This can be in whichever format your feel illustrates your entry best.
 We’ve listed some suggested formats below:

 - Expand on your initial slides (with a maximum of 25 slides in total)

 - Write a written paper (not exceeding 3000 words)